webplatform/docs-wpd/Meetings/index.md

 '''Conference code:''' 6654824671

-We simultaneously meet in the #webplatform-site IRC channel.
+We simultaneously meet in the #webplatform-site IRC channel on irc.freenode.org.
 Afterwards we will send out minutes.

 Anyone can call in free of charge by using [http://www.skype.com Skype].